Are stepkids ruining your marriage? The key to fixing this is to be a team with your spouse.

 - You are an easy target for their hurt and confused feelings.

 - Your spouse might have some shortcomings and struggle as a parent.

 - Your stepchildren may have been through trauma that you don’t know about.

 Change starts with you and your spouse.
-Truth be told, fixing your marriage takes commitment and a willingness to look at your own mistakes.
+Fixing your marriage takes commitment and a willingness to look at your mistakes.